fabianishere/udm-kernel-tools/README.md

 When you cannot connect to your device a few minutes after performing the boot procedure, the device might be stuck.
 Power cycle the device to restore the stock kernel.

+## Contributing
+Questions, suggestions and contributions are welcome and appreciated!
+You can contribute in various meaningful ways:

+* Report a bug through [Github issues](https://github.com/fabianishere/udm-kernel-tools/issues).
+* Propose and document use-cases for using this project.
+* Contribute improvements to the documentation.
+* Provide feedback about how we can improve the project.
+* Help answer questions on our [Discussions](https://github.com/fabianishere/udm-kernel-tools/discussions) page.

+Advanced users may also be interested in the [Maintenance Guide](MAINTENANCE.md).

 ## How it works
 Bootstrapping a custom Linux kernel on the UDM/P is not trivial.
 By default,